jerryscript-project/iotjs/docs/api/IoT.js-API-Net.md

 ### socket.destroy()

-Ensures that no more I/O activity happens on this socket and destroys the socket as soon as possible.
+Ensures that no more I/O activity happens on the socket and destroys the socket as soon as possible.

 **Example**
 ```js